 What We’re Doing

-District and college leaders have formed a Math Pathways team dedicated to understanding and addressing the systemic problems that cause students to fall short of math proficiency standards and to remain behind through postsecondary education.
+TCCC, alongside district and college leaders, formed the Math Pathways Project Team (MPPT) to understand and address the systemic problems that cause students to fall short of math proficiency standards and to remain behind through postsecondary education.

 Through the program, teachers can assign videos to students based on their learning needs, making it possible for students to progress asynchronously through Algebra 1.
 Students can test themselves using a practice tool and receive personalized feedback to address gaps in their understanding.